 Leverage analytics for continuous improvement

-Without effective analysis, you won’t spot inefficiencies and attention-demanded areas.
+Without effective analysis, you won’t spot inefficiencies or areas requiring attention, which limits your ability to know how to improve the QA process in the long run.
 For this reason, there is real-time analytics:

 Coverage gaps: Reveals gaps in test coverage: if certain functionalities are consistently less tested than others, it’ll alert your team.